-Alternatively, you can download Go 1.12.7 using the curl command line.
+Alternatively, you can download Go 1.19 using the curl command line tool.

 Step 2 – Install Go on macOS

-Command-line users can execute the below command to start the installation.
+Command-line users can execute the below-mentioned command to begin the installation.

 sudo open golang.pkg

-Follow the installation wizard and complete the installation process.
+An installation wizard will start.
+Follow the on-screen instruction and complete the installation process.

 Step 3 – Setup Go Workspace

-GOPATH is the location of your work directory.
+- Then set the GOPATH environment variable, which is the location of your work directory.
 For example my project directory is ~/Projects/Proj1 .

-Now set the PATH variable to access go binary system wide.
+- Now update the PATH environment variable to access go binary system wide.

 The govendor is a tool used for managing the Go application dependencies efficiently.
-You should consider this to install on your system.
+You should consider this for installation on your system.

 go get -u github.com/kardianos/govendor